 Get some fresh air and exercise with the family this summer at these local scenic hikes.

-Planning for school is more nerve-wracking this year, for sure.
+Planning for school is always nerve-wracking, for sure.
 And by now, many parents feel as though they have pulled out all the stops on finding creative activities in the home and backyard.
 Maybe there were some trips to a beach with physical distancing.
 What next?

 August isn’t the height of hiking season in Southern California, though.
 The hills tend to be dry and brown and the sun shines hot.
 The creeks have dried up and most of the flowers have gone by.
 That means this time of year calls for hikes with special features: maybe trees for shade and a year-round water source.
 Or features of interest that don’t depend on springtime flowers.

 Here are two hikes just right for chilling this month and for fascinating kids, picked from my book, “50 Hikes in Orange County.”
 Both are in Aliso and Wood Canyons Wilderness Park, close enough to the coast that the temperatures are a bit cooler than farther inland.
 Even so, make sure to bring plenty of water for the hot, dry weather, along with shade hats.
 Heat and dehydration are particular dangers at this time of year.

 Pecten Reef Loop trail is only about a half mile, but walking to and from it makes the total distance a still ultra-short 1.4 miles.
 This used to be a weed-infested little area but there have been huge volunteer efforts to restore it to a more natural state.
 It was still fun during its mangier days because the chief attraction here aren’t the plants but the marine fossils, mostly the imprints of pectens, or scallops, in the rocks.